SamSteffen/ECHO-Marketing/README.md

 ### 2018 Analysis

 The barchart below shows the quantity of emails sent for all available ECHO series in 2018:

 <img src="Visualizations/2018/Email_campaigns_by_series_2018.png" alt="Email Campaigns by series 2018" width="400"/>

 The line graph below illustrates session attendance for all ECHO series offered in 2018:

 <img src="Visualizations/2018/Session_attendance_2018.png" alt="Session attendance 2018" width="400"/>

 The line graphs below illustrate the relationship between session attendance for ECHO Idaho's 2018 series against the number of individuals who received emails about the series.

 <img src="Visualizations/2018/Email_v_attendance_OPSUD_2018.png" alt="OPSUD Email v attendance 2018" width="400"/>

 <img src="Visualizations/2018/Email_v_attendance_BH_in_PC_2018.png" alt="BH in PC Email v attendance 2018" width="400"/>

 > **FINDING:**
-> The above charts illustrate that despite rapid increase in the number of people who receive ECHO Idaho day-of campaign emails, attendance at the ECHO sessions remains relatively constant over time.
+> The above charts illustrate that despite rapid increase in the number of people who receive ECHO Idaho day-of campaign emails for the Opioid series, attendance at the ECHO sessions remained relatively constant over time.
+For the BH in PC series, the quantity of email recipients remains constant while the session attendance gradually declines.

 ### 2019 Analysis

 The barchart below shows the quantity of emails sent for all available ECHO series in 2019:

 <img src="Visualizations/2019/Email_campaigns_by_series_2019.png" alt="Email campaigns 2019" width="400"/>

 The line graph below illustrates session attendance for all ECHO series offered in 2019:

 <img src="Visualizations/2019/Session_attendance_2019.png" alt="Session attendance 2019" width="400"/>

 The line graphs below illustrate the relationship between session attendance for ECHO Idaho's 2019 series against the number of individuals who received emails about the series.

 <img src="Visualizations/2019/Email_v_attendance_OPSUD_2019.png" alt="OPSUD email v attendance 2019" width="400"/>

 <img src="Visualizations/2019/Email_v_attendance_BH_in_PC_2019.png" alt="BH in PC email v attendance 2019" width="400"/>